vitwit/cada/README.md

 # How It Works

-`Cosmos Chain`: Initiates the process by running the PreBlocker ABCI method.
+` CADA(Cosmos Chain)`: Initiates the process by running the PreBlocker ABCI method.

 `Request to Relayer`: Sends block range information to the relayer.